axtk/yd-sdk/README.md

 }
 ```

-The API error object is supplied with a `status` value reflecting the HTTP status code and `data` provided by the API conforming to the `YDError` type.
+The API error object is supplied with a `status` value reflecting the HTTP status code and `data` of type `YDError` containing the error description provided by the API.

 ## Utilities